Fermenting vegetables an age-old mainstay of life

 Whenever bacteria, yeast or other microorganisms chemically break down a substance there is typically an effervescence and some heat that is emitted.
 This is known scientifically as “fermentation,” the process of converting natural sugars to acids, alcohols, and gases.
 (1)

 Fermentation is generally an anaerobic process, meaning that it takes place in an environment where oxygen is not present.
-However, with enough glucose, various yeasts can produce ethanol in the presence of oxygen.
+However, with enough glucoseA type of sugar; the chief source of energy for living organisms., various yeasts can produce ethanol in the presence of oxygen.
 This is known as the “Crabtree effect”.
 (2)

 When it comes to beer, wine, and baked goods, yeast microbes are used as the fermenting agent.
 When it comes to fermenting vegetables, bacteria are used and generally include at least one of the “lacto” species: